status-im/nimbus-eth2/docs/the_nimbus_book/src/consensus-light-client.md

 | Head delay | **None** | 4/3 slot (15 s) |
 | Security | **Full** | Light |

-Light clients delegate full validation to other network participants and operate under a honest supermajority (> 2/3) assumption among elected participants.
+Consensus light clients delegate full validation to other network participants and operate under a honest supermajority (> 2/3) assumption among elected participants.
-Due to this delegation, light clients are typically behind by ~4/3 slots (~15 seconds on Ethereum mainnet).
+Due to this delegation, consensus light clients are typically behind by ~4/3 slots (~15 seconds on Ethereum mainnet).

 !!! note
     If you are validating, you must run a full beacon node.